 There are stomata, cuticle, and lenticel resistances in a plant that restrict the water movement from the leaf into the atmosphere.
 Thus, a transpiration rate strongly depends upon the driving forces of the environment and the resistances of a plant.
 Transpiration rate is generally equated as:

 We can predict the ease of transpiration through this equation by knowing the value of driving force and resistance.
 A high driving force results in a faster transpiration rate.

 Types of Transpiration

-A majority (90%) of transpiration takes place via leaf surface through a phenomenon called “Foliar transpiration”.
-Some plants transpire via stems through a phenomenon termed “Cauline transpiration”.
+A majority (90%) of transpiration occurs via leaf surface through a phenomenon called foliar transpiration.
+In addition, some plants transpire via stems through a phenomenon termed cauline transpiration.
 There are four types of transpiration:

 - Lenticular transpiration: It refers to the type of water loss from the pores of older or woody stems (Lenticels).
 It accounts for 0.1% of the total water loss.